 |Warsaw Modlin Airport||Airport||www.modlinairport.pl|

-About Poland Travel Guide – is a travel exploration and educational project with the aim to provide a clear and easy to navigate site, showing useful travel and tourist information on various subjects about Poland including articles on the villages, towns and cities found throughout the country, accommodation, restaurants, out-door activities and great things to do while visiting Polska.
+Our travel guide is a travel exploration and educational project with the aim to provide a clear and easy to navigate site, showing useful travel and tourist information on various subjects about Poland including articles on the villages, towns and cities found throughout the country, accommodation, restaurants, out-door activities, the economy and great things to do while visiting Polska.

-Each place listed will have it’s own page that includes information on, accommodation, activities, attractions, geography, history, museums, places to eat, tourist information, travel information and a listing of websites.
+Each place listed has it’s own page that includes information on, accommodation, activities, attractions, geography, history, museums, places to eat, tourist information, travel information and a listing of websites associated with the location.

-Poland Travel Guide is interested in finding other individuals who are willing to write articles about this country.
-Please contact us if you are interested in advertising on our site.
+We are always interested in finding other individuals who are willing to write articles about this country.
+Please also contact us if you are interested in advertising on our site.